AuroraTuring/array_cfu/self-evaluation.md

 I need extra practice in arrays for sure.
 I'm not sure the best way to go about doing that besides repeating the lessons.

 - **What questions do you have about Arrays?**
-TextHow can I memorize them easier?
+How can I memorize them easier?